cstamas/vertx-sisu/README.md

 where

 ```
-verticleName := <fully qualified class name> | <name as applied by @Named>
+verticleName := <fully qualified class name> | <name as applied by @Named> | "bootstrap"
 ```

-Usable when Verticle you want to deploy is located in same classloader as your caller is.
+Usable when Verticle you want to deploy is located in same classloader as your caller is (like uber-jar or when all you need is already on your application classpath).

 Examples:

 ```
-sisu:org.cstamas.vertx.sisu.examples.ExampleNamedVerticle
-sisu:myExample // if implementation has applied @Named("myExample")
+sisu:org.cstamas.vertx.sisu.examples.ExampleVerticle // by FCQN
+sisu:ExampleNamedVerticle // by @Named("ExampleNamedVerticle") on class
 ```

-### `sisu-local` prefix

-The `sisu-local` prefix currently uses following syntax:
+There is one "special" `verticleName`, the `bootstrap`.
+Bootstrap **searches and loads up all Verticle components, and starts them** (applies Vertx invoked lifecycle).
+In this mode, you can may filter which verticles you want to bootstrap using optional `filter`:

 ```
-sisu-local:bootstrap[::filter]
+sisu:bootstrap[::filter]
 ```

-where the "bootstrap" part is required and optional filter currently supports following modes
+The optional `filter` currently supports following modes

 ```
 filter := <not present> | <term + '*'> | <'*' + term> | <term>
 ```

 Meanings of those above are "all", "begins with term", "ends with term" and "equals with term" consecutively.

 Usable when you want to "bootstrap" a set of verticles from same "class space" (sisu term, basically all Verticles discovered by sisu in given class loader).

 Examples:

 ```
-sisu-local:bootstrap // all
-sisu-local:bootstrap::ExampleNamed* // begins with 'ExampleNamed'
+sisu:bootstrap // would load up and bootstrap all found verticle components in classpath
+sisu:bootstrap::Example* // would load up and bootstrap only verticles that name starts with "Example"
-sisu-local:bootstrap::*NamedVerticle // ends with 'NamedVerticle'
+sisu:bootstrap::*Verticle // would load up and bootstrap only verticles that name ends with "Verticle"
-sisu-local:bootstrap::ExampleNamedVerticle // equals with 'ExampleNamedVerticle'
+sisu:bootstrap::ExampleNamedVerticle // would load up and bootstrap only verticle having name "ExampleNamedVerticle"
 ```

 ## `vertx-sisu-remote` module